-Use the (...) button to open the pop-up window Event trigger (see next figure) where you can select the Custom Field(s) which should be monitored.
+Use the (...) button to open the pop-up window Event trigger (see next figure) where you can select the ticket fields which should be monitored.
 Use the plus and minus buttons to add more fields or to reduce the number of monitored fields.
-As in the Custom Field definition (see ConSol CM Administrator Manual, section Custom Field Administration), you first have to select the Custom Field Group in the left pull-down menu and then you can choose one of the Custom Fields of this group in the right pull-down menu.
-You can select as many Custom Fields as you like.
+As in the ticket field definition (see ConSol CM Administrator Manual, section Ticket Field Administration), you first have to select the ticket field group in the left pull-down menu and then you can choose one of the ticket fields as you like.

-Event trigger - ×
+Event trigger

 Custom field changes

-priority ↓ priority + - ▲
+priority - priority + -

-category1_fields A
+category1_fields

 helpdesk_standard

 qualification

 SD_fields

-workaround =
+workaround

 priority

 queue_fields

-admin_fields +
+admin_fields 🗾 🔫

-+

-use asterisk () to include all groups or fields
+use asterisk ( () to include all groups or fields OK Cancel

-OK Cancel

-Figure 86: ConSol CM Process Designer - Property "Custom Field" of a business event trigger script after event
+Figure 83: ConSol CM Process Designer - Property "Custom Field" of a business event trigger

+• script after event